Tocharians: Names

 Friedrich W. K. Müller was the first to propose a characterization for the newly discovered languages.
 Müller called the languages "Tocharian" (German Tocharisch), linking this toxrï (Tωγry, "Togari") with the ethnonym Tókharoi (Τόχαροι) applied by Strabo to one of the "Scythian" tribes "from the country on the other side of the Iaxartes" that overran the Greco-Bactrian kingdom (present day Afghanistan) in the second half of the 2nd century BC.
 This term also appears in Indo-Iranian languages (Sanskrit Tushara/Tukhāra, Old Persian tuxāri-, Khotanese ttahvāra), and became the source of the term "Tokharistan" usually referring to 1st millennium Bactria, as well as the Takhar province of Afghanistan.
 The Tókharoi are often identified by modern scholars with the Yuezhi of Chinese historical accounts, who founded the Kushan Empire.

 Müller's identification became a minority position among scholars when it turned out that the people of Tokharistan (Bactria) spoke Bactrian, an Eastern Iranian language, which is quite distinct from the Tocharian languages.
 Nevertheless, "Tocharian" remained the standard term for the languages of the Tarim Basin manuscripts and for the people who produced them.
 A few scholars argue that the Yuezhi were originally speakers of Tocharian who later adopted the Bactrian language.

 The name of Kucha in Tocharian B was Kuśi, with adjectival form kuśiññe.
 The word may be derived from Proto-Indo-European *keuk "shining, white".

 The Tocharian B word akeññe may have referred to people of Agni, with a derivation meaning "borderers, marchers".
-One of the Tocharian A texts have ārśi-käntwā as a name for their own language, so that ārśi may have meant "Agnean", though "monk" is also possible.
+One of the Tocharian A texts has ārśi-käntwā as a name for their own language, so that ārśi might have meant "Agnean", though "monk" is also possible.

 Tocharian kings apparently gave themselves the title Ñäktemts soy (in Tocharian B), an equivalent of the title Devaputra ("Son of God") of the Kushans.